HarshGit-Max/HarshGit-Max.github.io/README.md

-# [Your Name] - Portfolio
+# Harsh Chourasiya - Portfolio

 Welcome to my portfolio!
-I am a passionate [Your Profession] with expertise in [Your Passion].
-Explore my work, projects, and skills below.
+I am a passionate in ReactJs .Explore my work, projects, and skills below.
 Feel free to contact me if you'd like to collaborate or learn more about my work.

 ---

 ## About Me

-Hi, I’m [Your Name], a [Your Profession] with experience in [specific fields or technologies].
-I’ve worked on diverse projects, ranging from [type of projects] to [other types of projects], and I am always eager to take on new challenges.
+Hi, I’m Harsh Chourasiya, a ReactJs Developer with experience in Internship in BlackLoop.
+I’ve worked on diverse projects, ranging fro web's to data Science, and I am always eager to take on new challenges.

 I believe in continuous learning, experimenting with new technologies, and creating scalable, performant, and user-friendly solutions.
 My work is driven by curiosity, attention to detail, and a desire to make a positive impact through technology.

-You can reach me via email at [Email Address], or connect with me on [LinkedIn](URL) or [GitHub](URL).
+You can reach me via email at harshchaurasiya063@gmail.com, or connect with me on [LinkedIn] (https://www.linkedin.com/in/harsh-chourasiya-9a775322b?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app)

 ---